THE SHIPYARD

 D-8 PROTOTYPE CRUISER (D8):

-Cruiser.
 A single prototype was built for evaluation by the DSF.
-The ship used
+The ship used the same

-Aegis, and better potential for future variants made it a more attractive
+requirements, limited Aegis, and better potential for future variants made it a

-alternative.
-The use of the D-boom was an attraction, but it wasn't enough to
+more attractive alternative.
+The use of the D-boom was an attraction, but it

 Designer's note: